 That’s it.
 Please feel free to share this post!
 One way to share is via Twitter.

 Just click the Tweet icon below.
 This will launch Twitter where you click its icon to post the Tweet.

 Check out TechSavvy.Life for blog posts on smartphones, PCs, and Macs!
 You may email us at firstname.lastname@example.org for comments or questions.Tweet

 I Would Like to Hear From You

 Please feel free to leave a comment.
-I would love hearing from you.
+I would love to hear from you.
 Do you have a computer or smart device tech question?
 I will do my best to answer your inquiry.
 Just send an email to email@example.com.
-Please mention the device, app and version that you are using.
+Please mention the device, app, and version you are using.
 To help us out, you can send screenshots of your data related to your question.